elizabethmcd/ppk1_Database/README.md

 2. Search for the _ppk1_ gene using the `ppk1.hmm` With HMMER, you can search with the `hmmsearch` function using as a first-pass an e-value of 1e-50.
 Usually the top-scoring hit is what you want.

 3. Combine your _ppk1_ sequences with the clone and genome accession references.
-Align with `muscle` or `mafft` in nucleotide mode.
+Align with `muscle` or `mafft`.
 This is done because some of the clone sequences are partial, and therefore left as nucleotides.

 4. Create a phylogenetic tree in nucleotide mode.
 I would recommend RAxML, as a nucleotide tree with this few sequences doesn't take that long and provides more confidence than something like FastTree.
+In a tree viewer, root the tree at the clade where the outgroup sequences are (usually very obvious, long branches).
 Visualize where your sequences fall in relation to previously designated clade boundaries.
+Clade assignments to _ppk1_ sequences from reference genomes and clones are given in the `ppk1-database-info.csv` file.

 5. If the _ppk1_ sequence of your draft genome falls within a clade for which there is already a genome representative, these genomes should fall within 90%-100% ANI.
 Accumulibacter genomes not belonging to the same clade are usually closer to ~80% ANI, as the original IA and IIA references are similar only by 80% ANI.
 If your _ppk1_ sequence seems to fall within the tree but does not cluster well with the provided clone sequences and/or genome accessions, you will likely need to pull down more clone sequences.
 The largest collection of Accumulibacter-specific _ppk1_ sequences would be from Peterson et al. 2008 and Camejo et al. 2016, referenced below.